FuxiaoLiu/LRV-Instruction/README.md

 gdown https://drive.google.com/uc?id=19CRSm5N4kwUy0sOiA5HWICVk31FDN144
 ```

 Then, set the path to the pretrained checkpoint in [MiniGPT-4/eval_configs/minigpt4_eval.yaml](MiniGPT-4/eval_configs/minigpt4_eval.yaml#L11) at Line 11.
+This checkpoint is based on MiniGPT-4-7B.
+We will release the checkpoints for  MiniGPT-4-13B and LLaVA in the future.

 **5. Set the dataset path**